New York Underwater Photographic Society at the NYC Sea Gypsies

 IMAGE SPECS All images should be .JPG files, 10” at the largest side and 150 DPI.
 If you would like to submit videos, please bring them to the meeting as Quicktime files on a flash drive.

-In your email, on the subject line please type in caps NYUPS: “BUCKET LIST SHOT”.
-Please email all of your images to email@example.com.
-You should get a confirmation email from Larry Cohen within 24 hours.
-If not, please email Larry at firstname.lastname@example.org.
+In your email, on the subject line please type in caps NYUPS: “Macro - Size Does Matter”.
+Please email all your images to email@example.com.
+You should get a confirmation email within 24 hours.
+If not, please email Larry at firstname.lastname@example.org

 Please note that you do not need to submit images to attend the meeting – feel free to just come and enjoy the images, share and learn a little about improving your imaging techniques!
 We want to stress that our meetings are for photographers of all levels.
-It doesn't matter what camera you use or how long you've been shooting, UW Imaging Committee wants to share the joys of underwater imaging with everyone interested.
+It doesn’t matter what camera you use or how long you've been shooting, NYUPS at the Sea Gypsies wants to share the joys of underwater imaging with everyone interested.